olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

 This helps to create a re-usable job script.
 If the harness is responsible for defining environment variables that are required for the job to run, it can be very difficult to understand the resulting job script and to re-run the job script outside of the test harness if needed.
+This is the primary reason why the *yaml* input file format does not support environment variable definition.
 The following is recommended within the test input file:

 .. code-block:: bash